laktek/SugarlessJS/README.md

 # SugarlessJS
-### Functional & Context Oriented way to write JavaScript
+### A Functional & Context Oriented way to write JavaScript

 Sugarless is a small utility library that gives you a powerful new way to think and organize your JavaScript programs.
 With Sugarless, you can organize your program into contexts and use functions to apply behaviour.